kadena-io/marmalade/pact/concrete-policies/fungible-quote-policy/fungible-quote-policy-v1.md

 Once the `marketplace-fee-spec` object has been read from the message payload, the function extracts the relevant fields from it and performs several checks to ensure the validity of the sale.
 It then transfers the appropriate funds to the seller, as well as any applicable marketplace fees.

+#### BID_ID-MSG-KEY

+The `enforce-buy` function executes functionality to accept a bid when the message payload contains a bid-id under the `bid-id` message key.

 ## Events